-A contributor to the television series 'Who Do You Think You Are?' and the US podcast 'Backstory', Turtle presents history-based talks at corporate events and literary festivals around the world.
+A contributor to the television series 'Who Do You Think You Are?' and the US podcast 'Backstory', Turtle also presents history-based talks at corporate events and literary festivals around the world.

 'With a brilliant flourish, Turtle Bunbury’s open-handed, clear-sighted and finely written book is a veritable banner of wonderful stories.'